Wrike

 Apex Custom 3,000 automations/seat/month, Wrike Integrate, Wrike Sync

-All listed prices are annual billing.
+All listed prices are annual billing (effective January 2026).
 A 14-day free trial is available on paid plans.
 The Business plan has a 5-user minimum, so the floor is $125/month.
+Subscriptions are sold in groups: five-seat increments for up to 30 seats, ten-seat increments for 30 to 100 seats, and 25-seat increments above 100 seats.
+Wrike is owned by Symphony Technology Group (STG) since July 2023.

 Sources: Wrike pricing page, Wrike plans comparison